sidixit/Loan-Assessment-in-R/README.md

 # Loan-Assessment-in-R

-Summing up loan values within R by different categories and ending with a crosstab
+Summing up loan values within R by different categories and ending with a crosstab feature.

-I got the xlsx file from a company called RiskSpan during their interviews.
+I picked up this challenge while preparing for Data Analyst role interviews in 2018.